Marquette’s Tolkien manuscript collection to be part of exhibit at the National Library of France

 More about Tolkien’s works at Marquette University

 Tolkien manuscripts have resided at Marquette University since 1957 after William B. Ready became director of Raynor Memorial Libraries.
-Ready recognized “The Lord of the Rings as a masterpiece long before it gained enormous popularity.
+Ready recognized “The Lord of the Rings” as a masterpiece long before it gained enormous popularity.
 Ready approached Tolkien through Bertram Rota, a well-known rare book dealer in London.
 At the time, no other institution had expressed an interest in Tolkien’s literary manuscripts.
 An agreement was made, and Marquette purchased the manuscripts for a little less than $5,000.
 The first shipment of material arrived in 1957; The Lord of the Rings manuscripts arrived the next year.

 NOTE: This press release was submitted to Urban Milwaukee and was not written by an Urban Milwaukee writer.
-It has not been verified for its accuracy or completeness.
+While it is believed to be reliable, Urban Milwaukee does not guarantee its accuracy or completeness.

 Mentioned in This Press Release